sfs1/2b2tadblock/README.md

 - `ModConfig.java` has the configuration fields (variables?), (de)serialisation is done by cloth config
 - `ModMenuIntegration.java` has the config screen, heavy lifting is done by mod menu
-- `AdblockClient.java` initialises the config and fetches the regex from github if enabled Have fun hacking away, i guess
+- `AdblockClient.java` initialises the config and fetches the regex from github if enabled
+- `ChatScreenMixin.java` has the stuff for right click /ignore Have fun hacking away, i guess

 ## TODO: